openmoh/openmohaa/docs/features.md

 Servers can no longer make players run any command.
 Only a small number of safe commands are now allowed.
 This change helps prevent abuse, like unbinding player controls, and improves overall security.

-To improve safety and the overall experience for everyone, `stufftext` is now limited to trusted, commonly used commands, like those for controlling in-game music.
+`stufftext` is now limited to trusted, commonly used commands, like those for controlling in-game music.
 The full list can be found in [cgame/cg_servercmds_filter.c](../code/cgame/cg_servercmds_filter.c).

 ### Server-side